GLaDOS: Cultural impact

 GLaDOS's popularity has led to merchandise being produced by both Valve and fans; a T-shirt depicting GLaDOS, as well as other elements from Portal, was made available for purchase on Valve's store while a fan produced a voice pack for a navigation system which uses GLaDOS's voice.
 Another fan also modeled and 3d printed a lamp using GLaDOS as the base form, complete with an LED eye and movement control, other creators have also added voice control, a speaker system, and an output system used to turn on and off various items, such as a PC, VR headset, and room lights.
 A cosmetics vendor called "Geek Chic Cosmetics" features several video game-themed makeups, including one based on GLaDOS.
-In 2021, an AI was created to vocalize text as GLaDOS.

 The song "Still Alive" has garnered significant attention from fans and critics alike.
 It was released as a part of The Orange Box Official Soundtrack and appeared in other video games, including the Rock Band series and Left 4 Dead 2, the latter which was also released by Valve.
 The song has been performed in multiple venues by Jonathan Coulton which includes the Penny Arcade Expo in 2008, the Press Start -Symphony of Games- concert in 2009, and the Game Developers Conference in 2008.
 The song is popular for fans to perform covers of on YouTube.

 Ellen McLain voices a computer AI in Guillermo del Toro's 2013 film Pacific Rim; her voice work is deliberately similar to GLaDOS, a Valve-approved nod to the character and Portal series.
-When announcing McLain's addition to the cast, del Toro stated that he is a "big fan of Valve" and highlighted Portal and Left 4 Dead as "instrumental family experiences" in his home.
+When announcing McLain's addition to the cast, del Toro stated that he is a big fan of Valve and highlighted Portal and Left 4 Dead as "instrumental family experiences" in his home.
 Del Toro contacted Newell directly to secure McLain's voice, with his daughter's influence on the call helping to finalize the deal.